TheBigKahuna353/PygameUI/README.md

 - half_outline = False - when set to True, it will outline 2 sides of the button instead of all 4 in outline
 - action = None - function that gets called when button clicked
 - action_arg = None - argument for action function
-- surface = None - surface the button gets blit to
+- surface = None - surface the button gets blit to, if left as None, it will use the window surface
 - image = None - surface will be the button, using this means there can be no text, or outline
 - enlarge = False - When enlarge is set to True, it will enlarge the image when the mouse is over the button, only when image is supplied
 - enlarge_amount = 1.1 - the amount to enlarge by